gvsulib/library-Status/README.md

     * *$from_email*: The email address your problem reports will be sent from.
     * *$email_subject*: The subject line of your problem report email address.
     * *$use_native_login: Use native login or not.
 If false, $non_native_login_url must be set.
     * *$non_native_login_url: URL to redirect to the non-native login system of your choosing.
-4. Save the file as resources/secret/config.php.
-5. You'll currently need to connect some sort of login system to the status app.
-The status app at GVSU currently works with our campus CAS (Central Authentication System).
-You can use any kind of authentication, provided that your authenticator sets a $_SESSION['username'] variable.
+Be sure that your login system sets a $_SESSION['username'] variable.
 This is how the app knows whether you are logged in or not.
-There are ways to do this [with EZProxy](http://matthew.reidsrow.com/articles/20), and we have a [native login on the roadmap](https://github.com/gvsulib/library-Status/issues/7).
+There are ways to do this [with EZProxy](http://matthew.reidsrow.com/articles/20).
 (If you have experience connecting apps to campus LDAP systems, consider contributing that feature!)
+4. Save the file as resources/secret/config.php.
-6. Now upload all of the files to your server, where you want them to live.
+5. Now upload all of the files to your server, where you want them to live.
-7. On your server, open up phpMyAdmin or the like, and create a database called status.
+6. On your server, open up phpMyAdmin or the like, and create a database called status.
-8. Import the file status.sql into your new database, and watch it magically populate the tables.
+7. Import the file status.sql into your new database, and watch it magically populate the tables.
-9. To get started, you need to populate some of the database tables.
+8. To get started, you need to populate some of the database tables.
 You'll need to add at least one user who can post and update statuses, and you'll need to add your list of systems.
 Here are the specific tables and fields to work on:
     * Table **systems**.
 We have added a few sample systems so you can see how this works.
 For each system you would like to show, add an entry with:
       * *system_id* will be automatically updated by the database.
 Just leave it blank.
       * *system_name*: the display name of the system. (e.g. Library catalog)